rnilssoncx/homebridge-onewire/README.md

 ### Optional platform settings:

-`update_interval`:  Number of minutes between polls of the 1-Wire system
+`update_interval`:  Number of minutes between polls of the 1-Wire system (default: "1")

+`log_days`: Number of days of Fakegato history to log for sensors (default: "365")

+`quiet`: If set to "true", logging will only happen for errors.
+If not present or set to "false", log will contain entries for each sensor reading. (default: "false")

 ## Credits